BrookLovesYou/PineappleSearch/README.md

     - Search suggestions: As the user types, search suggestions will appear.
     - Simplicity: No frills, no automation, just enough search engine for a homelab.

-Building
+Building:

-To build this project, follow these steps:
+To build this project, follow these steps,

 Clone the repository

     git clone https://github.com/yourusername/projectname.git

-Navigate to the project directory:
+Navigate to the project directory

     cd projectname

-Build the container:
+Build the container

     docker build -t pineapplesearch .

-Running
+Running:

-To run the project locally:
+To run the project locally,

 Ensure you've completed the build steps above.

-Start the server:
+Start the server

     docker run -p 5000:5000 pineapplesearch

-Contributing
+Contributing:

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-License
+License:

 This project is licensed under the Apache License 2.0 - see the LICENSE.md file for details.